plan4hub/yoda/docs/MANUAL.md

 A further advantage of projects is that they can reside at the organisation level (which milestones cannot).
 If sprint planning is done across several components stored into different repositories, this is a great advantage.
 Yoda brings it's own Kanban tool that allows viewing and maintenance of issues across several repositories, including the ability to sum up estimates and remaining effort across issues.

 Yoda Burndown and Velocity Reports support planning across repositories based on sprint milestones.
 These , which and includes a milestone manager for keeping repository milestones in sync.
 Additional sprint data must be added either to the milestone description.
 The additional data is the sprint start date using the a "> startdate YYYY-MM-DD" notatation.

-Further it is possible to specify "> burndownduedate YYYY-MM-DD" as the end date of a milestone (optional, otherwise milestone due date is used).
+Further it is possible to specify "> burndownduedate YYYY-MM-DD" as sprint date where all estimated activities (typically development) should have been finished.
+This is of course optional, otherwise milestone due date is used.

 Finally, a capacity for the sprint (Story Points) can be set using the "> capacity (# of story points)" notation.